 Clinical hours vary, depending on the facility assigned; students may be assigned to day or evening shifts.

 This program is approximately two quarters in length for the day program, depending on the time students need to satisfactorily complete all graduation requirements.

 Each student is required to carry personal health/medical insurance throughout their clinical rotations.
 Quarterly-based insurance for students may be purchased; further information is available through the Advising/Counseling Office.
 No student will be allowed at clinical site without proof of insurance.

-Student must have a high school diploma or transcript or GED certificate prior to program entry.
+Student must have a high school diploma or transcript or High School Equivalency Exam certificate prior to program entry.
 In order to participate in the clinical aspects of the program the student must receive a “No Record on File” report related to Crimes Against Persons from the Washington State Patrol and meet the requirements for the facility that you may be assigned to.
 (Some clinic sites require that you pass a drug screening and their own background checks).

 Physical Activity: This occupation requires medium physical activity and lifting/handling objects weighing 10-25 pounds (occasionally up to 50 pounds).
 Technicians are often standing for long periods of time.
 For safety and protection of patients, the student technician must be able to perform basic cardiac life support, including CPR, and function in stressful and/or emergency situations.
 Must be able to safely assist a patient in moving from bed to a chair, commode, or cart.

 |HDT 113||Phlebotomy Fundamentals||4|

 |HDT 125||First Aid/CPR/HIV||1|

 |HDT 149||Vascular Access||3|

 |HDT 161||Clinical Practicum||6|